arnaava2/IS594-Project-Management/README.md

-# IS594-Project-Management

-# IS594 Repository – Repository Creation & Maintenance
+# Repository Creation and Maintenance – IS 594

-This repository documents my in-class examples, project progress, and learning artifacts throughout the IS594 course.
+This repository documents my in-class examples, project work, and learning artifacts developed throughout the IS 594 course.
+It is structured to reflect project workflows, incremental progress, and documentation practices discussed in class.

-## Repository Structure
+## Repository Contents
-- in-class-examples/: Weekly lecture and activity examples
+- in-class-examples/: Weekly lecture examples and notes
-- project-work/: Planning, mid-point, and final project materials
+- project-work/: Planning, mid-point, and final project artifacts
-- reflections/: Personal reflections on repository usage and maintenance
+- reflections/: Reflections on repository usage and maintenance
-- resources/: Reference materials and supporting documents
+- resources/: Supporting materials and references

-## Tools Used
+## GitHub Features Used
-- GitHub Issues & Projects
-- README documentation
+- README documentation for project overview
+- Issues for task-level work tracking
+- Projects (Kanban board) for workflow visualization
-- Version control through commits
+- Regular commits to reflect ongoing maintenance